kankiri/francine/README.md

 # francine

-Developing an open source self-aware and intelligent android
+The francine project covers the development of an open source self-aware and intelligent android.

-This artificial being has general intelligence and is able to understand her environment as well as her own presence within this environment.
-Her actions are a combination of reflexes and planned interventions.
-Francine can really comprehend basic words and understand sentences.
-She expresses her inner feelings, describes events in nature and prompts people to do things.
-She controls her actions consciously and unconsciously.
+This artificial being has general intelligence and is able to understand its environment as well as its own presence within this environment.
+Its actions are a combination of reflexes and planned interventions.
+It can really comprehend basic words and understand sentences.
+It expresses its inner feelings, describes events in nature and prompts people to do things.
+It controls its actions both consciously and unconsciously.

-Francine is developed following the example of the human brain's cognitive functionality.
+It is developed following the example of the human brain's cognitive functionality.

-Francine is named after René Descartes' daughter, Francine Descartes.
+The android is named Francine after René Descartes' daughter, Francine Descartes.